reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 # Multiple Sclerosis MRI Prediction

 ## Project Overview
 This repository contains the implementation of a Vision Transformer (ViT) model designed to predict Multiple Sclerosis (MS) from Magnetic Resonance Imaging (MRI) scans.
 The goal is to classify images into one of four categories: Control-Axial, Control-Sagittal, MS-Axial, and MS-Sagittal.

+By implementing the Vision Transformer (ViT) model for MRI scans and Multiple Sclerosis detection, we showcase the model's effectiveness in medical imaging applications.

 ## What is Multiple Sclerosis?
 Multiple Sclerosis (MS) is a chronic demyelinating disease characterized by the presence of plaques in the white matter of the central nervous system.
 These plaques can disrupt the flow of information within the brain, and between the brain and the rest of the body.
 MS can be diagnosed using MRI, which helps identify the characteristic lesions associated with the disease.
 Usual onset	is around age 20–50.